FGalvagno/TOPAS-to-CSV/README.md

 - [ ] Cleanup output .csv names
 - [ ] Add .csv naming scheme (date and time, TOPAS serial n°).
 - [ ] Add a warning for the empty databases.
+- [ ] Fix datetime format of the TimeStamp (to comply with UTC time format)